kurniawano/ictpsp.github.io/_Notes/Branch_Structure.md

           2.2.2.1 Call *modify_target_cadence* function.
 ```

-Notice in the above pseudocode that we have two branch structure.
-The first branch structure is based on whether the `average_cadence` is greater than or equla to the `target_cadence`.
-When the condition is `False`, step 2.1 calculates the difference between the two.
+Notice in the above pseudocode that we have two branch structures.
+The first branch structure is based on whether the average_cadence is greater than or equal to the target_cadence.
+When the condition is False, step 2.1 calculates the difference between the two.
 Furthermore, step 2.2 actually contains another branch structure that is based on the difference.
 We can draw the flowchart as below.

 <img src="/ictpsp/assets/images/lesson4/nested_if.png" width=500>